access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 ## Orientation to OpenStack

 OpenStack is a set of inter-operable software services that combine to deliver a cloud infrastructure solution.
-On top of OpenStack, users build virtual information technology infrastructure to support their computing, data storage, and networking needs.
+On top of OpenStack, users build virtual information technology solutions to support their computing, data storage, and networking needs.

+Cloud systems provide many types of resources, but the most basic types include the following.

+- Instance: a virtual computer that runs software and containers.
+An instance can be used as a workstation, a server, or as a worker node in a larger cluster.
+- Volume: a virtual hard disk drive that stores data.
+It can be small (under a gigabyte) or very large (many terabytes).
+- Floating IP address: a network address that provides connectivity to your instance so that you can host things like web applications.

+On a cloud, users can create, manage, and delete these virtual resources on-demand.
+This flexibility allows technology-powered projects at your organization to grow and evolve quickly, without the need to buy and set up dedicated physical IT hardware for each of them.

 ### How is an OpenStack Cloud different from a high-performance computing (HPC) system?